TunaCuma/Viral-Epidemic-Simulator/Ahmet_Tarık_Uçur.md

 Week 8 / 05.12.2022
         I worked on the timer and some curfew options.
 I managed to fix some of the wrong imports and specialized some functional classes.
 Also, I added some good-looking features to make it more fun to use the application.
 Then, I fixed most of the bugs we had during and after our presentation.
+Also, I have worked in some of the infection parameters and fıxed some problem with people without infection leaving their houses during curfew.